Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Data availability statement

 \section{{ Data availability statement}}

 { The experimental and numerical results (Data file 1) supporting this work are openly available from the Zenodo repository at [\url{https://zenodo.org/records/13866467}].
-In addition, this study used third-party experimental data (Data file 2) made available at [\url{orda.shef.ac.uk/articles/dataset/BAE_T1A_Hawk_Full_Structure_Modal_Test/24948549}] under licence that the authors do not have permission to share: \begin{itemize} \item Data file 1.
-Data supporting: Vibration-based damage detection of a trainer jet via multiple input tangential interpolation; \item Data file 2.
-BAE T1A Hawk Full Structure Modal Test \end{itemize} Data file 1 is available under the terms of the [GNU General Public License v3.0 (GPL 3.0)].}
+In addition, this study used third-party experimental data (Data file 2) made available at [\url{orda.shef.ac.uk/articles/dataset/BAE_T1A_Hawk_Full_Structure_Modal_Test/24948549}] under a licence that the authors do not have permission to share: \begin{itemize} \item Data file 1.
+Data supporting: Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft; \item Data file 2.
+BAE T1A Hawk Full Structure Modal Test. \end{itemize} Data file 1 is available under the terms of the [GNU General Public License v3.0 (GPL 3.0)].}